sparkofreason/sparkofreason.github.io/_posts/2020-09-22-jvm-clojure-google-cloud-function.md

 5. Test with `curl` or whatever, `POST`ing some JSON for the body.
 You should see `ok` returned as the result, and whatever you sent for the body printed in the Stackdriver logs.

+The `Could not locate clojure/core__init.class` error can be mysterious in this type of interop scenario, so hopefully if you run into that case, this post will save you some time.
+Note that I just through this together quickly from memory, at some point I'll make a little example repo and update this post.
+If you try the code before and find errors before I get that done, please DM @sparkofreason on the clojurians slack.